SaidRem/algorithms/README.md

 # algorithms
-Some algorithms are written in python
+Some algorithms written in Python